Miguel Alemán Valdés: 1952 general election

-Unlike the peaceful change of power in 1946, 1952 was another contested presidential election.
+Unlike 1946's peaceful change of power, 1952 was another contested presidential election.
 Career military officer Miguel Henríquez Guzmán sought to be the candidate of the PRI.
-Henriquez was backed by some important politicians, including members of the Cárdenas family, who objected to the rightward turn of the party and the government.
+Henríquez was backed by some important politicians, including members of the Cárdenas family, who objected to the rightward turn of the party and the government.
 Among those who supported Henríquez were the Mexican ambassador to the U.S.; an ex-governor of the important state of Mexico; and a number of military officers.
 He gathered further support from some students, peasant groups, and discontented workers.
 According to historian Daniel Cosío Villegas, Alemán was in contact with former President Cárdenas, warning that the Henríquez challenge was a danger to the new system.
 Alemán chose Adolfo Ruiz Cortines as the PRI candidate.
-Once announced in the destape (unveiling of the official candidate), the CTM under the leadership of Fidel Velázquez mobilized their hundreds of thousands of members behind Ruiz.
-The PRI offered an opening to some Catholics, which was aimed at undermining the candidate for the National Action Party, Efraín González Luna.
-Marxist politician and labor leader, Vicente Lombardo Toledano ran as well.
+Once announced in the destape (unveiling of the official candidate), the CTM under the leadership of Fidel Velázquez mobilized their hundreds of thousands of members behind Ruiz Cortines.
+The PRI offered an opening to some Catholics, which was aimed at undermining the candidate for the National Action Party (PAN), Efraín González Luna.
+Marxist politician and labor leader Vicente Lombardo Toledano ran as well.
 In the end, the PRI defeated the opposition parties, taking 74.3% of votes cast, but opposition parties on the left and right showed that the PRI was not completely dominant.
 This election was the last until the election in 2000 with an open PRI campaign prior to president revealing his choice of successor.

 Post-presidency

 Statue of Miguel Alemán in Los Pinos, Mexico City.

 Alemán accumulated a fortune during his lifetime.
-In his post-presidential years, he directed Mexico's tourism agency and a significant figure in the ownership of Mexican media, including the large television channel Televisa.
+In his post-presidential years, he directed the country's tourism agency and a significant figure in the ownership of Mexican media, including the major television network Televisa.
 In politics, he was the leader of the right wing of the PRI.
-In 1961, he was named the president of the national tourist commission, and was influential in bringing the 1968 Summer Olympics to Mexico.
-In addition, he was the first president of the Mr. Amigo Association in 1964, which celebrates the bi-national friendliness between the United States and Mexico in the Charro Days and Sombrero Festival celebrations held in Matamoros, Tamaulipas and Brownsville, Texas.
+In 1961, he was named the president of the national tourist commission, and was influential in bringing the 1968 Summer Olympics to Mexico City.
+In addition, he was the first president of the Mr. Amigo Association in 1964, which celebrates the bi-national friendliness between the United States and Mexico in the Charro Days and Sombrero Festival celebrations held in Matamoros, Tamaulipas, and Brownsville, Texas.
 In 1987, his memoirs, entitled Remembranzas y testimonios, were published.

 His son Miguel Alemán Velasco is the CEO of Grupo Alemán (Galem), which included Interjet.